ThatTamer/CS2-Marker/README.md

 Step 2: Upload the Plugin to Your Server

 * Paste the unzipped file into your CS2 server's plugins folder (usually something like .../plugins/).
+* If you do not plan on modifying the plugin, delete everything from the unzipped file besides the .dll and .pdb files!